dharmafly/tasket/docs/api.md

-     /users/:id            # GET:   Gets a single user for :id /users/:id            # PUT:   Updates a single user for :id /users/:id            # DELETE Deletes a single user for :id
+     /users/:id            # GET:   Gets a single user for :id /users/:id            # PUT:   Updates a single user for :id /users/:id            # DELETE Deletes a single user for :id /users/:id/image      # POST   Uploads an image to the user with :id (requires multipart/form-data)

 ### User registration ###